kinopio-club/kinopio-help/posts/mentions.md

 color: '#b9a8ff'
 ---

+> To keep Kinopio safe, only signed in users can use @mentions

 ## @User

 Type `@` in a card to assign cards to space collaborators, group members, as well as non-member contributors in an [Open to Comments](https://kinopio.club/help/posts/sharing-spaces/) space. @mentioned users will be receive an email notification about the card.